Server configuration

 • auto_tls [enable_automatic_tls: bool]

 • This directive specifies whenever automatic TLS is enabled.
-Default: auto_tls #true when port isn’t explicitly specified, otherwise auto_tls #false
+Default: auto_tls #true when port isn’t explicitly specified and if the hostname doesn’t look like a local address (127.0.0.1, ::1, localhost), otherwise auto_tls #false

 • auto_tls_contact <auto_tls_contact: string|null>